Welcome to Animal Control CNY

 Reptiles and Amphibians

-Turtles, snakes and frogs and salamanders add to local biodiversity.
+Turtles, snakes, frogs, and salamanders add to local biodiversity.
 Ponds and lakes are where you find painted turtles, basking on logs or rocks.
 Many people fear snakes, but most species are harmless; garter snakes are often seen slithering through gardens or grassy areas.
-Frogs and toads fulfil an important ecological role as predators or prey; their presence indicates a healthy ecosystem.
+Frogs and toads fulfill an important ecological role as predators or prey; their presence indicates a healthy ecosystem.

 4. Insects

-The group of insects is the most numerous wildlife group and they play important roles in pollination and decomposition.
-Examples of beneficial insects include bees, butterflies and ladybugs that keep healthy ecosystems.
-Butterflies give gardens color and honeybees pollinate many crops and flowers.
-Ladybugs help control aphid populations, and are valuable allies to gardeners.
+The insect group is the most numerous wildlife group, and they play important roles in pollination and decomposition.
+Examples of beneficial insects include bees, butterflies, and ladybugs, which help maintain healthy ecosystems.
+Butterflies give gardens color, and honeybees pollinate many crops and flowers.
+Ladybugs help control aphid populations and are valuable allies to gardeners.

 5. Urban Wildlife